open/close all folders

 - In another Viz example, the dub of episode 8 (Sailor Mercury's intro episode), Ami's IQ is rumored to be OVER 9000!note

-- Garoben asking test questions to Sailor Moon and her getting them completely wrong are a good moment later on, with the crowner being Sailor Moon's, "No!
+- Garoben, the episode's Monster of the Week, asking test questions to Sailor Moon and her getting them completely wrong are a good moment later on, with the crowner being Sailor Moon's, "Wha?!
+No way!
 I don't wanna be an academic zombie!" when the brainwashed students start converging on her.

 - Episode 9 is the first instance of Usagi having Ami put the books down and just have fun for one as they browse stores.
 The montage ends at a bookstore where Ami proposes they each show what the other likes to read.
 But when they do, Usagi's face takes on puzzlement and disgust ("Ack!
-There's no pictures!") while Ami's shows considerable shock ("They're all manga!note ").
+There's no pictures!") while Ami's shows considerable shock ("It's ALL PICTURES! note ").